 *For our passengers with a more adventurous inclination, we are pleased to offer a camping program, which is an alternative manner to explore this enchanting destination.
 Contact us for more details!
 (Optional activity for the 4&7-nights Itinerary)

 OUR PROGRAMS INCLUDE:

 - Transfer In and Out from Coca’s airport to and from the M/V Manatee

-- Programmed visits according to itinerary with a certified naturalistic guide
+- Scheduled visits according to the itinerary with a certified nature guide.

 - Unlimited water, coffee and tea